David Simon (basketball)

-David Simon (born August 9, 1982) is an American professional basketball player for Earth Friends Tokyo Z of the Japanese B.League.
-He also played his collegiate basketball for IPFW.
+David Joseph Simon (born August 9, 1982) is an American professional basketball player.
+He played his collegiate basketball for Indiana University – Purdue University Fort Wayne.

 College career

 In his first year as a college player, he averaged 10.6 points per game and 5.8 rebounds.
 At the end of the year he injured his left knee and went for surgery, but fully recovered for the next season.
-Before the second season at IPFW, he was ranked as the nation's second-best college center, behind Emeka Okafor of Connecticut.
-Also, he was named "Pre-Season Independent Player of the Year".
+Before the second season at Indiana University – Purdue University Fort Wayne, he was ranked as the nation's second-best college center, behind Emeka Okafor of Connecticut.
+He was named "Pre-Season Independent Player of the Year".
 Simon was also an All-American Candidate.
-He declared him eligible for the 2004 NBA draft without agent, but tore the ACL on his right knee during the Chicago Pre-Draft Camp and withdrew his name from the early entries into the draft and returned to school.
+He declared for the 2004 NBA draft without agent, but tore the ACL on his right knee during the Chicago Pre-Draft Camp and withdrew his name from the early entries into the draft and returned to school.
 He finished his last college season averaging 16.6 points and 6.9 rebounds.
+Simon finished as the all time leader in blocked shots and was inducted to the PFW Hall of Fame in 2016.